kaifishr/kaifishr.github.io/_posts/2021-04-06-neural-grid.md

 The architecture of a two-dimensional grid-based neural network consists of three parts: The mapping from the input neurons $x_m$ to the grid's first layer, the mapping inside the grid, and finally the mapping from the last grid layer to the network's output.
 In case of a three-dimensional grid, the mapping to the grid's input using a fully connected layer can be skipped as images can be processed directly without converting them first to a vector.

-### Calculations outside the Grid
+### Information Processing Outside the Grid

-As has probably been noticed, the network's information processing can be split into two different types.
+The network's information processing consists of two different components.
 The first type of operation, from the network's input to the grid's input, and from the grid's output to the network's output consists of a standard vector-matrix multiplication represented by fully connected layers.
-The information processing of a single neuron outside the grid, i.e. before and after the grid, can be described as an affine linear transformation $z$ that is follows by some nonlinear mapping represented by $h$.
+The information processing of a single neuron outside the grid, i.e. before and after the grid, can be described as an affine linear transformation $z$ that is followed by some nonlinear mapping represented by $h$.

-From network input to grid:
+From network's input to grid's input:

 \begin{equation} \label{eq:preactivation_in}
     z_l = \sum_{m} w_{lm} x_m + b_l